- JavaScript 99.6%

 The bot uses SQLite (via better-sqlite3) for persistent storage.
 The database is stored in ./data/data.db and contains:

-- Spawn channel configurations: Maps spawn channel IDs to category IDs per guild
+- Spawn channel configurations: Maps spawn channel IDs to category IDs per guild (stored as

 - User names: Saves custom channel names for users